 These cookies are perfect for lunch boxes, purses, or backpacks.
 Great for bake sales or picnics.

-These tasty oatmeal raisin cookies may be a little different than your “usual” recipe.
-We add a hint of pumpkin pie spice to the recipe to give these unique cookies a little touch of southern flair!
+These tasty pecan oatmeal raisin cookies may be a little different than your "usual" recipe.
+We add a hint of cinnamon to the recipe to give these unique cookies a little touch of southern flair!

 You may be surprised that there’s even an adult beverage that pairs well with oatmeal raisin cookies: spiced rum or port wine.
 So enjoy your cookies with the beverage of your choice!